 Exploratory Analyses

-In addition to our planned analyses, we conducted additional exploratory analyses on the effects of the individual differences on our main outcome measure of support for a given highly polarized belief.
+In addition to our planned analyses, we conducted additional exploratory analyses on the effects of the individual differences on our main outcome measure of support for [topic].
 Individual differences in objective numeracy had no significant effects on support for: 1) Universal Health Care, (ß = -0.103, p = NS); 2) Capital Punishment, (ß = 0.390, p = NS); or 3) Climate Change, (ß = 0.335, p = NS).
 Additionally, individual difference in subjective numeracy had no significant effects on support for: 1) Universal Health Care, (ß = 0.558, p = NS); 2) Capital Punishment, (ß = 0.431, p = NS); or 3) Climate Change, (ß = -0.339, p = NS).
 Likewise, individual differences in health literacy had no significant effects on support for: 1) Universal Health Care, (ß = 0.313, p = NS); 2) Capital Punishment, (ß = -0.620, p = NS); and 3) Climate Change, (ß = -0.147, p = NS).
 These results indicate that individual differences in objective/subjective numeracy and health literacy were not associated with our primary outcomes.

 Discussion

 The results for Study 1 provide evidence of two main points.
 First, as prior literature on the effect of social conformity suggests, perception of social consensus (whether in support or opposition of a position) results in subjects aligning themselves with that consensus.
 Second, that greater deontological, but not utilitarian, predisposition, can be associated with changes in support for a topic.
 To the extent that deontological orientation affected support for a topic, it was associated with support for Universal Health Care.
 Methodologically speaking, one major area of concern that was not addressed in this study was alternative methods for manipulation of support for a given topic.
 While manipulation of social consensus was effective, there are real concerns about the ethics of presenting a ‘false consensus’ in the process of informing and shaping public opinion.
 In practice, several other axis of behavior exist that have potential to be leveraged to change public support for contemporary topics.
 Many extremely polarizing topics are felt with ‘moral conviction’, thus, it seems to be a plausible direction to manipulate perspective change.
-Finally, all four of our topics for Study 1 were chosen due to prior literature indicating the topic as highly polarized (climate change, capital punishment, death penalty) or because there is plausible reason to believe ethical concerns would affect the issue (Universal Health Care).
+Finally, all of our three manipulated topics for Study 1 were chosen due to prior literature indicating the topic as highly polarized (climate change, capital punishment) or because there is plausible reason to believe ethical concerns would affect the issue (Universal Health Care).
 However, we have not looked at how manipulations that can lead to perspective change could be different in the context of a ‘non-polarized’ topic.
 Therefore, we planned to incorporate an intentionally ‘non-polarized’ topic for our next study.
-With these issues in mind (manipulating a different axis of behavior for perspective change, choosing a non-polarized topic), Study 2 was initiated.
+With these issues in mind (manipulating moral conviction, choosing a non-polarized topic), Study 2 was initiated.

 Study 2

 Method

-Study 2 analyzed the effects of moral conviction manipulation on cultural topics using a between-subjects design.
+Study 2 analyzed the effects of moral conviction manipulation on polarized and non polarized beliefs using a between-subjects design.
 Participants were randomly assigned to either one of four moral conviction manipulations: 1) Moral Responsibility, 2) Moral Piggybacking, 3) Pragmatic, 4) Hedonic, or a control condition.
 Each of the experimental conditions framed the benefits of a given perspective using either objective moral value, personal economic value, or personal enjoyment value.
 The primary outcome, support for a given topic, was measured after presentation of the moral conviction manipulation.
 The Institutional Review Board at the University of Missouri reviewed and approved all submitted materials for Study 2.

 Participants